Skip to main content

 Getting started

-In order to get started make sure that you have either the LTS or 'Current' Node.js installed (should be version 8.x or 9.x).
-Also please make sure that the latest version of the Agular CLI is installed (version 1.6.x or above).
+Make sure you’ve got either the LTS or ‘Current’ Node.js installed (version 8.x or 9.x).
+You’ll also need the latest Angular CLI (version 1.6.x or above).

 Create a project and setting up dependencies

-For creating a project we'll use the Angular CLI: ng new file-upload
+We’ll use the Angular CLI to scaffold the project: ng new file-upload

-Once the project is created and the dependencies are installed we'll extend it by adding one more folder to the existing folder structure: cd file-upload/ && mkdir api && mkdir uploads.
+Once the project is created and dependencies are installed, we’ll add two more folders: cd file-upload/ && mkdir api && mkdir uploads.

-The api folder will be the location where we'll create the Restify server, and the uploads folder will be where uploaded files will reside.
+The api folder is where we’ll create the Restify server.
+The uploads folder is where uploaded files will land.

 Create the REST API

-It's time to create the REST API itself, we'll only add a simple endpoint that will accept HTTP POST requests.
-We'll create this under the api folder that we have just created.
-On top of this we'll also make the API to serve our Angular application.
+Time to build the REST API.
+We’ll add a single endpoint that accepts HTTP POST requests, and we’ll also make the API serve our Angular application.

-The reason why we are serving the Angular application from the Restify RESTful API is to avoid CORS requests.
-If you're not familiar with CORS please read this introductory article.
+We’re serving the Angular application from the Restify API to avoid CORS requests.
+If you’re not familiar with CORS, read this introductory article.

 const fs = require('fs');